 - Feedback Neuro4D Conference 2022:

-Question*: Average Score Venue Was reaching Neuro4D convenient?
-4,4 Did you enjoy the venue and atmosphere?
-4,8 Content Was the conference content fulfilling your expectations?
-4,3 Overall quality of presentations, posters and speakers?
-4,3 Organisation & Social Programm Quality of the organization and team?
-4,7 Did you enjoy the breaks, meals, wine tasting?
-4,8 Did you meet interesting new contacts?
-4,5 Does Neuro4D cover important aspects outside of existing conferences like ADPD, AAIC, SfN?
-3,9 Would you want to participate in Neuro4D 2023?
+Venue Did you enjoy the venue and atmosphere?
+4,8 Content Was the conference overall scientific content fulfilling your expectations?
+4,5 Overall quality of presentations, posters and speakers?
+4,6 Organisation & Social Programm Quality of the organization and team?
+4,8 Did you enjoy the breaks, meals, craft beer tasting?
+4,9 Did you meet interesting new contacts?
+4,6 Does Neuro4D cover important aspects outside of existing conferences like ADPD, AAIC, SfN?
+3,9 Would you want to participate in Neuro4D 2024?
 4,1 Or only 2024#?
 2,5#

 * Open questions and their answers are not shown.